 - SMETS 2

-- This specification is more advanced and meters were first rolled out in 2018.
-A more modern communication network is used with these meters and all suppliers will use it this – keeping your smart meter smart when switching suppliers.
+- This specification is more advanced.
+A more modern communication network is used with these meters called the Wide Area Network, and all suppliers will use this - keeping your smart meter smart when switching suppliers.

 SMETS 2 Meter Models